I used to run in a dungeon underneath my house.

 Words that rhyme are doing time, no matter how you spin it.

-Can you see prose poetry as something to convey
+Can you see this poetry as something to convey